Is it better to be a happy pig or a sad Socrates? John Stuart Mill's Utilitarianism is the topic of this episode of Philosophy: The Classics.

 Direct download: spinoza2.mp3

-Category:Philosophy: The Classics -- posted at: 12:00am GMT
+Category:Philosophy: The Classics -- posted at: 12:00am BST

 Why would anyone give up their freedom to become part of an organised state?
 In this reading from his book Philosophy: The Classics, Nigel Warburton outlines Thomas Hobbes' central arguments from Leviathan.